 Learn to Protect Yourself From Scareware Scams

-Have you heard of scareware?
-If you haven't heard the term, you may have seen the scam.
-Here's how it goes: you are innocently browsing the Internet, and a pop-up window appears.
-It shows you a screenshot of your "My Computer" files and tells you that a virus has been found, but for $49.95, you can download a program that will remove it completely.
+If you haven't heard the term scareware, you may have still have seen the scam.
+Here's how it works: you are innocently browsing the Internet, and a pop-up window appears.
+It shows you a screenshot of your "My Computer" files and tells you that a virus has been found.
+You're then informed for just $49.95, you can download a program that will remove the virus completely.

-This scam has been around for years, but there is a new game in town too, with a bit of a twist.
+This scam has been around for years, but there is a new game in town, with a bit of a twist.
 In this case, a popup appears that looks like a browser page.
-This page has a message on it, and this message may tell you that your computer is infected with malware, the security certificate may be expired or you might be a warning that visiting the site can harm your computer.
-There will usually be a link where you can download a program to either update your browser's security or download new security.
+This page has a message on it, and this message may tell you that your computer is infected with malware.
+Or, the message may say that your security certificate expired, or you may be warned that visiting the site can harm your computer.
+There will usually be a link where you can download a program to either update your browser's security or download new security certificate.

-This is an incredibly sophisticated scam, too, and very believable, as you actually go through the motions of purchasing the software.
-There is an order form, shopping cart, download and credit card processing.
+This scam is sophisticated and believable, as you go through the process of purchasing the software.
+There is an order form, shopping cart, download, and credit card processing page.

-Fortunately, there are some things that you can do to protect yourself:
+Fortunately, you can take the following steps to protect yourself:

 - Use an updated browser.
-It doesn't necessarily depend on what browser you use, such as Firefox versus Chrome, but you should make sure that you always use the latest version and always update security updates.
+It doesn't matter what browser you use, such as Firefox versus Chrome, but you should make sure that you always use the latest version and always update security updates.

 - Turn on your pop-up blockers.
 If you can't get pop-ups, you can't get scareware.